joshwalters/open-chess-font/README.md

 # Authors & License

-The chess pieces were created by [Colin M.L.
-Burnett](https://en.wikipedia.org/wiki/User:Cburnett) under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/3.0/](https://creativecommons.org/licenses/by-sa/3.0/).

-Modifications to the chess pieces and font generation was done by [Josh Walters](http://joshwalters.com) under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by-sa/3.0/](https://creativecommons.org/licenses/by-sa/3.0/).
+This work is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-sa/3.0/) license.
+The chess pieces are attributed to [Colin M.L.
+Burnett](https://en.wikipedia.org/wiki/User:Cburnett).
+Modifications to the chess pieces and font generation are attributed to [Josh Walters](http://joshwalters.com).